maheshsabnis/ngfinastra/readme.md

                     - The TypeScript Library object model that will manage the ES 5 transpilation form the source code to generate JavaScript and load it in browser
 - The TypeScript COnfiguration File
     - tsconfig.json
+        - The file is created using following command
+            - tsc --init
         - tsconfig.app.json
             - TypeScript Language Cofigurations for Development and Build
         - tsconfig.spec.json